-Did you know that, according to the U.S. Environmental Protection Agency, 85 percent of clothing and textiles in the United States ends up in landfills?
+Did you know that, according to the U.S. Environmental Protection Agency, 84 percent of clothing, shoes and other textiles in the United States ends up in landfills?
 All of us have shoes, shirts, pants and jackets that we’ve worn way beyond their useful life.
 Or items we’ve outgrown or decided the color or style just doesn’t fit our wardrobe anymore.
-The result is that the average person throws away approximately 70 pounds of clothing per year—about 23.8 billion pounds of waste annually.
-That’s a lot of sweaty t-shirts, soiled socks and threadbare jeans!
+The result is that the average American throws away approximately 81 pounds of textiles per year—over 27 billion pounds of waste annually.
+That’s a lot of sweaty t-shirts, old socks and threadbare jeans!

 Columbia Sportswear has long had a holistic approach to bringing products to market, with established social responsibility practices and close attention paid to reducing environmental impacts in design, manufacturing and transport.
 But what happens to our products at the end of their useful life?
 Looking into this part of the life cycle got us thinking about post-consumer recycling, not just for paper, glass and plastic—but for shoes and jacket as well!
 We decided to take steps to ensure that our apparel and footwear does not end up in landfills.
 It’s a big task, but when Gert Boyle believes in something, it happens.

 On October 21st of 2015, Columbia launched a pilot of the ReThreads program—a special initiative designed to simplify post-consumer recycling.
 The aim of the program was two-fold.
 It was designed to increase awareness around apparel and footwear recycling options, and perhaps more importantly, provide an easier and more rewarding way to recycle and give products a new life.
 The end result?
 Less apparel and footwear ending up in landfills, conservation of our natural resources and a happier planet.